-When water and moisture is not properly controlled and when a basement is not properly protected, it can result in a multitude of issues.
+When water and moisture are not properly controlled and when a basement is not properly protected, it can result in a multitude of issues.
 There are many common signs and symptoms of water problems in a basement which include:

 Basement Water Problems – Signs & Symptoms

 Efflorescence looks like is a white powdery substance that is commonly found along the surface of concrete walls, concrete block walls, and brick walls.
 While efflorescence is non-toxic, its presence should be alarming being that it is usually a sign of water problems.
 Efflorescence is the formation of mineral deposits (crystalline / salt) that are found within many masonry materials and are pushed to the surface by the force of water.